Chinatown, Kuala Terengganu: Evidence of the early presence of Chinese settlers in Kampung Cina

-Right after the visit of Cheng Ho/Zheng He, Chinese farmers from the coast of China, especially the people from Zhangzhou District of Hokkien Province sail to Terengganu first settled at Bukit Datu (Big City), and along the river bank of Nerus River.
-The Chinese's forefathers in Terengganu named Nerus River as Sampokang (Cheng Ho's River) and built a temple at Kampung Jeram - Sampokong Keramat Cheng Ho.
+Right after the visit of Cheng Ho, Chinese farmers from the coast of China, especially the people from Zhangzhou District of Hokkien Province, sailed to Terengganu and first settled at Bukit Datu (Big City), and along the riverbank of Nerus River.
+The Chinese's forefathers in Terengganu named Nerus River as Sampokang (Cheng Ho's River) and built a temple at Kampung Jeram – Sampokong Keramat Cheng Ho.

 The Chinese population of Chinatown mainly did their trade in the waterfront area.
 These settlers were engaged in trades through concessions from the state rulers, and among their businesses included the sale and bartering of crafts such as textiles, metalwork, and woodwork from the nearby Malay communities, and commercial trades, imports, and exports of goods (such as silks, gambir, camphor, pepper, and gold) from local or foreign places.

 By the mid-1800s, with the booming of the tin mining and industries, the Chinese population of Kuala Terengganu and the whole Malaya increased tremendously as new Chinese immigrants arrived here for work.
 Kuala Terengganu, which is strategically located on the east coast of Peninsula Malaysia, was a natural stopping point for those who plied the trade route from China to South East Asia in the early days.
 Those who fall in love with this enchanted land simply stay on while the rest, sail on to fulfill their own destiny, in places like Perak and Kuala Lumpur for tin mining.
 Kampung Cina became the most densely populated area for the Chinese community in Kuala Terengganu.